 Why remove the silver skin?

-The silver skin is a tough membrane located on the boney under side of the rack of ribs.
+The silver skin is a tough membrane located on the bony underside of the rack of ribs.
 While it’s not necessary to remove the silver skin, it does serve two purposes.
 First, it’s more aesthetically pleasing because the skin is chewy and rubbery…not very pleasant to bite into.
 Secondly, removing the skin allows for better penetration of seasoning and the sauce for flavoring.
 If you want to skip this step, you should alternatively score the skin with a sharp knife in a criss-cross pattern to allow the seasoning to seep through.

 Removing the silver skin is simple.
 Wedge the tip of a butter knife between the membrane and the bone to separate them.
 Next, use your bare hand (or use a paper towel for a better grip) to grasp onto the membrane and pull it up and away from the rack of ribs.